-Degree Description Doctor of Philosophy (PhD) Based on a supervised research project during which the student is registered at a higher education institution.
+Degree Description Higher Doctorate (DLitt, DSc, DD, DTech, DEng, DEd, DSocSc, DArts) See Section 14c - awarded to current or former staff only Doctor of Philosophy (PhD) Based on a supervised research project during which the student is registered at a higher education institution.
 All doctoral students are required to make an original contribution to knowledge by conducting an independent research project.
-Professional Doctorate (EngD, EdD) Based on a supervised research project in the student's profession, rooted in an academic discipline.
-Master's by Research (normally MRes) Based on independent research, undertaken with supervision and guidance, for a shorter period of time than a doctoral degree.
+Professional Doctorate (DLitt, DSc, DD, DTech, DEng, DEd, DSocSc, DArts) Based on a supervised research project in the student's profession, rooted in an academic discipline.
+Masters by Research (normally MRes) Based on independent research, undertaken with supervision and guidance, for a shorter period of time than a doctoral degree.
 MRes degree may include up to 60 credit points through taught components.